trychlos/pwix-accounts-manager/README.md

 This package can take advantage of `pwix:permissions` package to manage the user permissions.

 It defines following tasks:
-- `pwix.accounts_manager.feat.list`: list all accounts, with additional arguments as an object with following keys:
-    - amInstance: the `amClass` instance

 - `pwix.accounts_manager.feat.create`: create a new account, with additional arguments as an object with following keys:
     - amInstance: the `amClass` instance

+- `pwix.accounts_manager.fn.delete`: remove the identified account, with additional arguments as an object with following keys:
+    - amInstance: the `amClass` instance
+    - id: the account identifier

 - `pwix.accounts_manager.feat.edit`: update the user account, with additional arguments as an object with following keys:
     - amInstance: the `amClass` instance
     - id: the account identifier

-- `pwix.accounts_manager.fn.delete`: remove the identified account, with additional arguments as an object with following keys:
+- `pwix.accounts_manager.feat.list`: list all accounts, with additional arguments as an object with following keys:
     - amInstance: the `amClass` instance

+- `pwix.accounts_manager.fn.getBy`: a server function which can be called without any current user, with additional arguments as an object with following keys:
-    - id: the account identifier
+    - amInstance: the `amClass` instance

 ## Configuration